Stared at a spreadsheet so long that the numbers began to blur?

 Foundry is an integrated marketing technology and data provider firm.
-Its 2021 Data and Analytics survey found that 69% of organisations are piloting or using visual dashboards and data visualisation tools to consolidate and share information.
+Its 2021 Data and Analytics survey found that 69% of organizations are piloting or using visual dashboards and data visualization tools to consolidate and share information.

-By 2025, data stories will be the most widespread way for organisations to consume analytics, according to research and consulting firm Gartner.
+By 2025, data stories will be the most widespread way for organizations to consume analytics, according to research and consulting firm Gartner.